lf-energy/foundation/sandbox-requirements.md

 ## What is the LF Energy Sandbox

 The LF Energy Sandbox is intended to provide an avenue for technically interesting early-stage projects that are beneficial to the power systems community.
 Sandbox projects should be early-stage projects that the LF Energy TAC believes warrant experimentation.
 The Sandbox should provide a beneficial, neutral home for such projects, in order to foster collaborative development.
-We aspire to make the Sandbox the preferred path for early-stage projects to enter the LFE.
+We aspire to make the Sandbox the preferred path for early-stage projects to be included in LF Energy.
 More mature projects can continue to jump directly to incubation, but as the power systems and energy ecosystem grows, we expect to see proportionally more early-stage projects.

 ## Early Stage

 When we say that Sandbox projects are "early stage" this covers the following examples:

-* New projects that are designed to extend one or more LFE projects with functionality or increased interoperability.
+* New projects that are designed to extend one or more LF Energy projects with functionality or increased interoperability.
-* Independent projects that fit the LFE mission and provide potential for a novel approach to existing functional areas (or are an attempt to meet an unfulfilled need)
+* Independent projects that fit the LF Energy mission and provide potential for a novel approach to existing functional areas (or are an attempt to meet an unfulfilled need)
 * Projects commissioned or sanctioned by LF Energy, including initial code for WG collaborations, and "experimental" projects
 * Any project that realistically intends to operate at the LF Energy Incubator stage in future, and wishes to lay the foundations for elevation to that stage